Autonomic neuropathy affects the autonomic nerves, which control the bladder, intestinal tract, and genitals, among other organs.

 - I had a heart attack but I didn't have the typical warning signs such as chest pain.

-About my body's warning system for low blood glucose levels (hypoglycemia)
+About my body's warning system for low blood sugar levels (hypoglycemia)

-- I used to get nervous and shaky when my blood glucose was getting too low, but I no longer have those warning signals.
+- I used to get nervous and shaky when my blood sugar was getting too low, but I no longer have those warning signals.

 About my sweat glands